Bloody weekend: wave of killings and injuries among protesters swept across the USA

 Two victims of the shooting were taken from the scene of the crime by volunteers to the hospital.
 One man, a 19-year-old boy, later died.

 One person died, another 11 people were injured in a gunfire that occurred on Sunday morning, June 21, in the north of Minneapolis, city police said.
 All wounded were injured, not life-threatening, writes "Voice of America".

 Law enforcement officials say that the attacker could not be alone.
 No one has been detained yet.
 The motive for the attack is also not known.

 The incident occurred 5 kilometers from the commercial area of the city, where protests against racial inequality took place after the death of George Floyd.
 Fox 9 reported that the suspects opened fire when visitors were awaiting entry to the restaurant.

-“They started here on the sidewalk and headed towards the middle of the street, firing on both sides,” said witness Fred Hwang.
-“That's why broken glass is here, and also a window is broken right next to our building.”
+“They started here on the sidewalk and headed towards the middle of the street, shooting from the sides,” said witness Fred Hwang.
+"That's why there is broken glass here, and also a window is broken right next to our building."